 This example shows how qualitative and quantitative research work together to help us understand human behavior.
-Some researchers have characterized qualitative research as best for identifying behaviors or the phenomenon whereas quantitative research is best for understanding meaning or identifying the mechanism.
-However, Bryman (2012) argues for breaking down the divide between these arbitrarily different ways of investigating the same questions.
+Some researchers have characterized quantitative research as best for identifying behaviours or the phenomenon whereas qualitative research is best for understanding meaning or identifying the mechanism.
+However, Bryman (2012)8 argues for breaking down the divide between these arbitrarily different ways of investigating the same questions.